z3z1ma/dbt-osmosis/README.md

 **Edit and Save Models**

 See when there are uncommitted changes and commit them to file when ready, or revert to initial state.
+Pivot the layout if you prefer a larger editor context or pivot it back to get side by side instant dbt jinja compilation to accelerate your learning

 ![pivot-uncommitted](/screenshots/osmosis_pivot_layout_uncommitted_changes.png?raw=true "dbt-osmosis Pivot Layout")